The Sopranos & Mental Health: A Survey of 10 Complex Characters

 In contrast to those “degenerate gamblers,” when it comes to Tony’s blood, there’s an extra helping of family dysfunction.
 That brings me to Janice.
 It’s no surprise when we first see Janice in the Soprano kitchen venting to Carmela about her stolen ergonomic pillow.
 Not that someone is toxic just for having an ergonomic pillow, but I think you know what I mean.

-In other words, Janice is a perfect Livia surrogate.
-After Livia’s passing, Janice assumed that female role.
+Essentially, after Livia’s passing, Janice assumed that unique female role.
 The one where you’re immune to Tony’s power gestures that typically take the form of sex, physical violence, or both.
 In essence, Janice had an indefinite “free pass.”
 Well, almost a free pass.
-Of course, this is where we immediately circle back to Tony, who likewise knew how to poke at Janice’s weak spots.
+As we learn, Tony likewise knew how to poke at Janice’s weak spots.
+“Cold Cuts” and Tony’s “Sacre bleu, where is mi mama?” rant at the table is a perfect example.

 Carmela Soprano's not depressed, she just needs to vent.

-Next, and similarly to Christopher, it’s hard for Carmela to imagine that something in her mind could be making her feel so unwell.
+Next, it’s hard for Carmela to imagine that something in her mind could be making her feel so unwell.
 Well, they are cousins, so maybe it runs in the family.
 (Yes, you read that right.
 Christopher is technically Carmela’s family member by blood.
 Long story, but I digress).

 In any case, when Carmela visits a counselor referred by Father Intintola, she seems convinced she has Ovarian Cancer.
 Remember, in that family, there’s no such thing as mental illness.
 You either have a tumor, the flu, or a pregnancy sending your hormones bouncing off the walls.
-To further demonstrate the internalized stigma, Carmela exclaimed, “I am not the one who needs mental help.
-I just needed to vent” when Dr. Melfi suggested she see a colleague.
-Carmela’s exclamation of not needing “mental help” was so telling.
+To further demonstrate the internalized stigma, Carmela says “I am not the one who needs mental help.
+I just needed to vent” when Dr. Melfi first recommends seeing a colleague.
 Clearly, people would only see therapists if they’re SERIOUSLY messed up, right?
 The answer, to be clear, is no.

 Livia Soprano's Got Shame: The Sopranos and Mental Health Extraordinary Case Study